 Industry exploration to date indicates a ‘P50 gas-in-place resource’ of at least 500 trillion cubic feet in one shale layer alone in the Beetaloo Sub-basin.

 On the back of this potential, the Northern Territory Government plans to diversify and grow the gas industry including the liquefied natural gas (LNG) export hub in Darwin, a gas-based processing and manufacturing sector, pipelines and infrastructure, and the service and supply sector.

-The promise of large-scale onshore commercial gas production is highlighted by 2019 exploration programs proposed by Origin Energy and Santos.
+The promise of large-scale onshore commercial gas production is highlighted by current exploration activities and programs proposed by Origin Energy, Santos, Armour Energy and Empire Energy.

 Opportunities may exist to partner with junior to mid-tier onshore petroleum explorers.
 In addition, the Territory Government formally undertakes petroleum acreage releases.
 The next acreage release will be considered in 2020.

 Darwin is a globally-significant LNG hub and home to the Darwin LNG and Ichthys LNG projects.
 These facilities operate three LNG trains with a combined production capacity of 12.6 million tonnes per annum.
 Expansion of these facilities is likely with brownfields sites now available for five more LNG trains.

 Prospective onshore gas resources complement existing production from offshore fields and could support increased LNG exports from Darwin, contribute to Australia’s energy security through supply of natural gas to east coast markets, and underwrite a new manufacturing sector in Darwin Harbour.

 Gas-based processing and manufacturing